centre-for-effective-altruism/cea-www-static/src/content/pages/donate/usa.md

 <h3><i class="fa fa-pencil-square-o"></i> Check</h3>

-_Checks are processed by our fiscal sponsor, the [Tides Foundation](http://www.tides.org/).
-If possible, please consider making a bank transfer instead, which saves us a 5% processing fee._
+_Checks can be mailed to the address below, however please consider making an electronic donation to save us processing time.
+Please email us if you would like to restrict your donation to one of our projects._

-Please write ‘Centre for Effective Altruism’ on the ‘Memo’ line, make the check payable to ‘Tides Foundation’, then mail to:
+Please make the check payable to ‘Centre for Effective Altruism USA Inc.’, then mail to:

-**Tides Foundation**
-The Presidio
+Centre for Effective Altruism USA Inc.
+C/O Peter Eckersley
+815 Eddy St
-P.O.
-Box 29903, San Francisco
+San Francisco
-CA 94129
+94109

 </div>